mtdoming/mtdoming/README.md

 ## A Few Fun Facts About Me
 - I recently traveled through Spain, Morocco, Egypt, and Turkey
 - I love content creation, branding, and creative direction
-- I have a three-year-old Maltipoo named Mr. Milo that goes almost everywhere with me
+- I have a three year old Maltipoo named Mr. Milo that goes almost everywhere with me!